 - Add the kinako-coated mochi about 6-7cm away from the edge that you are about to roll from (not the bare side).

 - Carefully roll the cake with the help of parchment paper.
-Make sure you roll over the mochi, so the mochi will be in the centre of the cake.
-Roll it tightly and wrap with the parchment paper.
+Make sure you roll over the mochi, so the mochi will be in the center of the cake.
+Roll it tightly and wrap it with parchment paper.
 Place in the fridge for at least 1 hour.

 - Ready to serve.
 Dust it with kinako powder on the cake to serve.

 MAKING THIS RECIPE?
 Share it with us on Instagram and tag @pigoutyvr so we can see what you are baking in your kitchen!